Share

 Pipeline Schema Management

 Once you have configured the Pipeline, Hevo maps the Source schema to the Destination tables and columns.
-Read Schema Evolution Management to understand how Hevo handles changes in the Source schema and replicates it to the Destination.
-As part of schema management, Hevo automatically does the following:
+Read Schema Evolution to understand how Hevo handles changes in the Source and Destination schemas and applies them to evolve the Destination schema.
+As part of schema evolution, Hevo automatically does the following:

 • Compresses long names of Source objects and columns: Hevo creates meaningful, shorter names to adhere to the character limit set for the table and column names in the Destination.